Vernon, Texas: Geography

-According to the United States Census Bureau, the county has a total area of 8.1 sq mi (21.0 km2), of which 0.12% is covered by water.
+According to the United States Census Bureau, the city has a total area of 8.1 sq mi (21.0 km2), of which 0.12% is covered by water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen climate classification, Vernon has a humid subtropical climate, Cfa on climate maps.

 Demographics

 2020 census

 As of the 2020 United States census, 10,078 people, 4,160 households, and 2,426 families resided in the city.